rnin9/db_application_2020_KW/README.md

 # How To Run

 1. make 'config' folder in 'server' folder
-2. make 'config.json' file in config folder like this code
+2. make 'config.json' file in config folder with this code

 ```{
     "development":{